Refine Population Access

 Once you've added an analytic object to a permission, such as Employee, you'll need to define the population access by creating security filters.
 Ask yourself, which employees do users of this permission get to see?
 You have the option of granting access to the entire population or a filtered subset.
 For example, if you want to give users access to all employees in New York, you can create a security filter on the Employee subject where City = "New York".
 You can think of a security filter as a population filter.

 Note: Custom population access is applicable to analytic objects, but not sources.
 If defining data access for a source, population access must be either Access to all or No access.
-For more information about adding sources to a permission, see About sources.
+For more information about adding sources to a permission, see Set Access.

 Security filter types